tensorflow/tfjs/integration_tests/README.md

-## TensorFlow.js Benchmarks
+## TensorFlow.js Integration tests

-This directory includes performance benchmarks of TensorFlow.js.
+This directory includes performance benchmarks and validation tests of TensorFlow.js.
 This is work in progress and the command lines and APIs are subject to frequent changes.